 The Super Rare Monstera Deliciosa Mint Variegated

 Houseplants are booming.
 Monstera plants in particular have been all over Instagram and Pinterest feeds in recent years.
 This comes as no surprise, seeing as this tall, tropical plant native to Central America also known as the 'Swiss Cheese Plant' has uniquely perforated leaves in vibrant green colors reminiscent of a native jungle environment.
 And who doesn't want to bring those spectacular tropical greens into their home?
+There are many different types of Monstera, and many of them can show variegation, which is a kind of mutation.
+But a beautiful one.

 Sold for $15,000